Newfoundland and Labrador

-According to the 2016 census, 97.0% of residents reported English as their native language, making Newfoundland and Labrador Canada's most linguistically homogeneous province.
+In 2021, 99.4% of residents reported English as their native language, making Newfoundland and Labrador Canada's most linguistically homogeneous province.
 Much of the population is descended from English and Irish settlers, with the majority immigrating from the early 17th century to the late 19th century.

-St. John's, the capital and largest city of Newfoundland and Labrador, is Canada's 22nd-largest census metropolitan area and home to about 40% of the province's population.
-St. John's is the seat of the House of Assembly of Newfoundland and Labrador as well as the province's highest court, the Newfoundland and Labrador Court of Appeal.
+St. John's, the capital and largest city, is Canada's 22nd-largest census metropolitan area and home to about 40% of the province's population.
+St. John's is the seat of the provincial House of Assembly and its highest court, the Court of Appeal.

 Until 1949, the Dominion of Newfoundland was a separate dominion in the British Empire.
 In 1933, the House of Assembly of the self-governing dominion voted to dissolve itself and to hand over administration of Newfoundland and Labrador to the British-appointed Commission of Government.
 This followed the suffering caused by the Great Depression and Newfoundland's participation in the First World War.
 On March 31, 1949, it became the tenth and most recent province to join the Canadian Confederation as "Newfoundland".
 On December 6, 2001, the Constitution of Canada was amended to change the province's name from "Newfoundland" to "Newfoundland and Labrador".